de-DEen-US

 Domain Trust Relationship

-If the target domain trusts the source domain, you don't have to set up security contexts or share credentials between systems.
+If the target domain trusts the source domain, you don't need to set up security contexts or share credentials between systems.
+If the trust uses selective authentication, see Selective authentication for Computer & Profile Migration.

-This is the most secure option.
-If there is no trust, you can define a context of the target domain to join the target domain.
+If there is no trust, configure the credentials used to join the target domain.

 Advanced Settings